-An introduction video played on a giant LED screen that would provide a colorful backdrop throughout the show.
+An introduction video played on a giant screen that would provide a colorful backdrop throughout the show.
 And to rambunctious applause the girls took the stage to perform their opening set, kicking off with their last single Thank You & We Ride (my personal fav.
 BG song), before taking some time to introduce themselves and thank everyone for their support.
 The girls had saved the best for last - or maybe just grown in confidence & got better as their US Tour progressed - and looked & sounded amazing!
-And despite the masks, the crowd was quite vocal - cheering and singing along as we all stood and grooved along with the girls, esp. my friend Raul who was the loudest guy in the room (bar none).
+And despite the masks, the crowd was quite vocal - as they stood in their seats cheering and singing along with phones held high to capture the highlights.
+My new friend Raul was definitely the loudest guy in the room (bar none).
 I was a little more reserved trying to conserve energy and get through the show “masked”.

-The girls really brought their A-game - feeding off the crowd and giving their best tour performance yet with electric energy; from Raul's fav.
-Yuna - smiling & gliding across the stage effortlessly like a fairy princess in a very cute black outfit; to Eunji's always poised and stylish performances with her long brown-red hair & skin glowing in her black shorts & top; to Minyoung strutting the stage as a “blonde diva” in a form-fitting white-&-black polka-dod dress that really accentuated her lovely figure, showing off her vocal pro-es as one of the best (& in my opinion - underrated) lead vocalists in Kpop.
-And then there was Yujeong aka Squirtle , a woman whose smile & spirit has captivated many hearts (insert fluttering heart emoji) incl. mine watching her performances, with her joyful & funny comedic facial expressions and natural gifting to make people laugh.
+Feeding off the crowd Brave Girls gave a great tour finale performance with electric energy; from Raul's fav.
+Yuna - smiling & gliding across the stage effortlessly like a fairy princess in a very cute black outfit; to Eunji's poised and stylish performances with with her long brown-red hair flowing and skin glowing in her black shorts & top accented with a long scarf; to Minyoung showing off her vocal pro-es as one of the best (& in my opinion - underrated) lead vocalists in Kpop strutting the stage as a “blonde diva” in a form-fitting black-&-white polka-dot dress that really accentuated her lovely figure.
+And then there was Yujeong, a woman whose Squirtle-like smile has captivated many hearts (insert fluttering heart emoji) rapped & danced the night away.
 I tried to film all the girls but invariably found myself focussing on her while peaking over my phone to try and enjoy as much of the performances in real-time as I could.

-The girls went through their 1st set moving from their older mid-tempo Don’t Meet & Do You Know to the newer upbeat disco-influenced Love Is Gone & Fever from their last 2 mini-albums, before taking a breather to do some Tour Q&A's.
-In a funny moment, Yujeong & Minyoung were asked about what kind of show theme they would like to do for U.S. audiences in the future and answered that they seem to want "sexier".
+The girls went through their 1st set moving from their older mid-tempo Don’t Meet & Do You Know to the newer upbeat disco-influenced Love Is Gone & Fever (with Yujeong's "fabulous" rap) from their last 2 mini-albums, and then Whatever - before taking a breather to do some Tour Q&A's.
+In a funny moment, Yujeong & Minyoung were asked about what kind of show concept they would like to do for U.S. audiences in the future and answered that they seem to want "sexy".
 And indeed, there are louder cheers when the girls do something "sexier" on-stage like in Hi Heels than their regular "sassy" moves.
-Still, I think they do a pretty good job of keeping things classy & understated compared to too many other female artists, and even their earlier image & videos, which I appreciate being a little more on the conservative side.
+Still, I think they do a pretty good job of keeping things classy & understated while injecting just enough “sassy” dance moves to keep those who came for that happy, which I appreciate being a little more on the conservative side.
 YMMV.

 The 2nd half of the BG show kicked off with the Reggae rhythms of Easily to one of my newfound favorites Help Me with its adorable “I'll give you everything” line & choreography, before the “sexy” crowd-pleasing Hi Heels with its iconic - “I’m a sassy girl, I’m a tough girl, I’m a pretty girl, I’m a foxy girl” lyrics & dance moves.
-The Summer Queens then let down for the dance-party grooves of Chi Mat Ba Ram & Pool Party and The Ebell was absolutely rockin’ with electricity as we all danced & sang along in our seats & aisles, making our best hand-gesture moves as we grooved to Brave Sound’s infectious beats & melodies.
+The Summer Queens then let down for the dance-party grooves of Chi Mat Ba Ram & Pool Party and The Ebell was absolutely rockin’ as fans sang along in their seats making their best hand-gesture "moves", as we all grooved to Brave Sound’s infectious beats & melodies.
 I hadn’t had this much fun in ages and it looked like the girls were “having a good good time - with a big smile” - enjoying it as much as we did.
 And then the song that started it all and everyone had waited for - Rollin'.
 It was amazing to watch as we call sang “Ro-Ro-Rollin - hey, Ro-Ro-Rollin - hey” along with our Beautiful, Resilient, Adorable, Victorious & Entertaining Brave Girls, in a beautiful unison that epitomizes the special relationship with K-pop Artists and their Fans, a relationship of one-ness.

 And before we knew it the girls who must have burnt thousands of calories sweating up a storm as they heated up the room were about to enter their 3 song encore.
 But before doing so, they took some time to share some final thoughts & feelings while catching their breath.
 In a beautifully poignant moment, lead singer Minyoung was overcome by emotions and she reminded people of how they were on the verge of breaking.
 And as she looked out at a packed house of (paying) fans, she had to turn her back for a few moments to compose herself.
 I can only imagine how she felt looking out and seeing a room packed full of appreciative US fans, many of whom can't speak a lick of Korean like me, showering them with so much love & support - even with masks on for almost 2hrs!